matco/action-connectiq-tester/README.md

 ```

 ### Inputs
 * path: The path of the application to test.
-By default the root of the repository will be used.
+By default, the root of the repository will be used.
 * device: The id of the device used to run the tests.
 By default, a Fenix 7 will be used.
 * certificate: The optional path of a certificate used to compile the application relatively to the path of the application.
 If not specified, a temporary certificate will be generated automatically.